swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 let u: any Pizza & ~Copyable = ... // signature <Self: Pizza>
 let _: any ~Copyable = u.peelOneTopping() // signature <Self>
 ```
 For associated types within a protocol erased to an existential preserve conformances to a marker protocol like `Copyable`.
-So when calling `peelOneTopping` on an `any Pizza`, an `any ~Copyable` value is returned instead of `Any`.
+So when calling `peelOneTopping` on an `any Pizza`, an `any ~Copyable` value is returned instead of `any Copyable`, which is equivalent to `Any`.

 ### Scoping rule